Woody's is a second generation, family-owned business that was established in 1968.

 Since then we have partnered internationally with Original Equipment Manufacturers (OEMs), trail clubs & groups, snowmobile organizations, race teams, and distributors in order to optimize our products and make them widely available.
 As a result, we are known today as the industry's premier producer of snowmobile traction products for safety and control.

 During the mid-sixties, the snowmobile industry was experiencing incredible growth, particularly in racing.
 At that time, racers competing in oval races would use three corner files attached to ski bottoms in order to carve ice and maintain control of the snowmobile, which then resulted in victory.

 For James Musselman and his partner, Woody Kozlow, snowmobiling represented the key to future success.
-Using their knowledge of carbide wear characteristics and by developing a process to attach the carbide to a metal base, they developed the first pair of carbide runners and delivered them to local racer, Dana Wiltse.
-Those runners proved to be a handling breakthrough and soon racers throughout the region wanted a pair of "Woody's" runners.
+Using their knowledge of carbide wear characteristics, the two developed a process to attach carbide to a metal rod, in hopes of having more success than with corner files.
+They then handed this creation off to local racer, Dana Wiltse, who put them to the test.
+Their invention turned out to be a handling breakthrough, and racers throughout the region all wanted a pair of "Woody's" carbide runners.